sanshar/Dice/docs/gettingstarted.rst

 	SHCIQDPTEXE = '/path_to/SHCI/QDPTSOC'

-Once this is completed you can run call SHCI from within `PySCF <https://github.com/sunqm/pyscf/blob/master/README.md>`_.
+Once this is completed you can run call *Dice* from within `PySCF <https://github.com/sunqm/pyscf/blob/master/README.md>`_.
 An example input is shown below:

 .. code-block:: python